 If you want to add and create content, then you will need to login.
 Click the 'Login' link.
 When Alfresco is installed, it creates an administration user called 'admin' with a default password of 'admin'.
-So, let's login and we'll be taken to the Company Home as shown in the screen below.
+So, let's login and we'll be taken to the admin's Dashboard, then click on 'Company Home' in the Toolbar to go to the Company Home below.